Mungo Mackay: Post-revolution business development

 In 1792 a company was formed to build a bridge to Cambridgeport over the Charles River.
 This became the West Boston Bridge, later the site of the Longfellow Bridge that exists today.
 Some of the original stockholders included Mungo Mackay, Francis Dana, Oliver Wendell, James Sullivan, Henry Jackson, William Wetmore, Harrison Gray Otis, Perez Morton, Samuel Parkman, Charles Bulfinch, Joseph Blake, Henry Prentiss, John Derby, Caleb Davis, John Winthrop and Jon Austin.
 The bridge was opened in November 1793.

 The town of Boston initiated a tax list in 1798 that included all property.
 At that time Mungo was one of the wealthiest land and building owners in the town with numerous sites having a total value of over $37,000.

 Mungo went with members of the Boston Marine Society to Quincy and met with President John Adams in September 1798 regarding French interference in American shipping, known as the Quasi-War.
 Mungo had a strong interest in protecting his shipping enterprises, as well as protecting his nephew John Mackay, the son of Alexander Mackay, who was Master of the ship Galen making frequent trips to the Caribbean.

 The Galen was captured by the French.
 Claims were filed by the owners, and eventually, in 1906, some 21 heirs of the owners and Master received about $1000 each.

 After the Quasi-War ended there was a period of peace at sea, but in 1806 and 1807 the American merchant fleet became a target of the British, primarily HMS Leopard.
 Mungo Mackay's ship, the Mendon, was captured by HMS Leopard.

 Mungo Mackay was a director of the Middlesex Canal Corporation in 1805.
 This was a waterway from the Merrimack River to the Medford River to facilitate trade.

 Mungo Mackay died at his mansion house on Cambridge Street in Boston on March 29, 1811, age 71.
 He had been a member of the Boston Marine Society for 47 years.
 Members were particularly instructed to attend the funeral.
 He is buried in the Granary Burying Ground.
 His estate was valued at over $100,000.
 His legacy to his family enabled them to invest in several musical instrument manufacturing businesses in Boston.
-His son-in-law John Mackay financed Jonas Chickering, the piano manufacturer.
+His nephew John Mackay financed Jonas Chickering, the piano manufacturer.